Warriors (Lin-Manuel Miranda and Eisa Davis album): Writing and composition

-Recording and production
+Recording, production and musical style

 Davis, Elizondo, and Miranda spent two weeks at a studio in Nashville, Tennessee, recording the album after having earlier recorded demos in upstate New York.
-Miranda said that a musical theatre writer would normally only be in the studio when it was time to make the cast album of the stage show, so it was "an indulgence [...] to just really focus on the songs and how they sound and not worry about staging".
+Miranda said that a musical theater writer would normally only be in the studio when it was time to make the cast album of the stage show, so it was "an indulgence [...] to just really focus on the songs and how they sound and not worry about staging".

 Miranda has said that a further benefit of approaching the project as an album, rather than a stage show, was that it allowed him to work with artists he would not otherwise be able to.
 He said some of his "dream collaborators" would never commit to a Broadway schedule of performing eight times a week, but could spend a couple of days in a studio.
 Most of the album's vocals were recorded at the Power Station recording studio in Manhattan.
 Marc Anthony recorded his vocals in Miami, and other recordings were made in Los Angeles.